 A comforting arm fell around his shoulder, “It’s okay, Gee...you’re fine...you’re okay...”

-“Here, Gerard, I got you some water,” Bob’s voice came from behind him.
+“Here, Gerard, I got you some water” Bob’s voice was introduced behind him.

 A glass of water was held out.
 Gerard took it, refusing to meet the drummer’s sapphire eyes.
 He took a sip, slowly regaining his balance and eyesight.
 He turned around, taking small steps.
 Frank was the first one to catch his eye.
 He leaned against the doorway, shaking his head.
-Gerard looked down, not liking the disappointed face one bit.
+Gerard looked down, not liking the disappointed face.
 Ray entered the bathroom, carrying a mop and a bucket of water.
-None of the five men spoke for a short while, the silence as awkward as it could get.
+None of the five men spoke for a short while.
 Then, Ray’s afro bounced as he moved forward, mop in hand.

-“Hey, stop it, Ray,” Frank jeered, “We’re not his personal maids.
-Let him clean it up himself.”
+“Hey, stop,” Frank interrupted in a sneering tone, “We’re not his personal maids.
+Let him clean it up.”

 Air tensed between the two youngest members of My Chemical Romance.
-Gerard was responsible once again and he knew it.
+Gerard was responsible for this fight, he knew it.

-Frank spoke softly, but with an edge to his voice, “Well if he didn't keep getting high, maybe he wouldn’t—”
+Frank spoke softly, but with an edge to his voice, “Well if he hadn’t taken drugs, he wouldn’t—”

 He could not finish, because Mikey decided this was the last straw.
 With a snarl, he swung his fist and hit Frank in the eye.
 The short one stumbled backwards, away from the door.
 Gerard gasped and watched as Bob rushed to help him.
 He was paralyzed, though, and couldn’t bring himself to do anything.
 Mikey panted in and out deeply and approached Gerard.